New Year Resolutions

 Think about how you light your outside space – and do it now while you are stuck indoors, not when the weather’s warmed up and you are just throwing some bangers on the barbie.
 If you get this right, you’ll prolong the amount of time you spend outside.
 There is a solution for everyone these days – with many temporary options for optimum flexibility, such as solar fairy lights and solar patio lanterns.
 Invest in some storm lanterns and outdoor candles to create atmosphere.

-The latest trend in outdoor living is definitely the Gregg Wallace metal fire-pit.
+The latest trend in outdoor living is definitely the Kensington metal fire-pit.
 If you haven’t yet got one, catch up!
 Aluminium fire-pits are the perfect way to create a focal point and because they throw off a really powerful heat, they take the chill off when the sun goes down.
 Also you can cook on them!

 If you resolve to improve your outdoor space, you will find that you use it more often.
 A couple of years ago we moved our main outdoor dining table from the purpose-built patio and stuck it round the other side of the house near the kitchen, in a more sheltered spot.
 Here, we can dine outside on sunny spring days.
 We replaced the table with a rattan sofa set on the patio and find we spend every possible moment lolling around on the comfy sofas as a result.